NoMathExpectation/Inventory-Inspector/README.md

-# Invetory Inspector
+# Inventory Inspector
-A Minecraft datapack used for checking other players' invetories.
+A Minecraft datapack used for checking other players' inventories.